This page has been fact checked by a Doctor of Nursing Practice who specializes in Oncology and has experience working with mesothelioma patients.

 A simple procedure can be done to remove the excess fluid that accumulates in the pleura.
 A thoracentesis is a procedure that uses a thin needle or tube to draw fluid from the pleura.
 The procedure is minimally invasive and doesn’t usually cause complications.
 However, this treatment is only a temporary measure.
 The fluid will soon build up again in the space, causing the pain and discomfort to return.

 A pleurodesis drains the fluid for immediate relief and also aims to prevent future pleural effusions.
 The first step is in pleurodesis is draining the fluid completely from the pleural space.
 The second step, seals the pleural space so that fluid can no longer accumulate.
 There are two different ways to achieve this.
 One is a chemical injection.
 The other is surgery to close the space mechanically.

-For chemical pleurodesis, the fluid is first drained.
+This procedure can either be done surgically or during a hospital stay while a chest tube is in place.
+A chemical pleurodesis simply pertains to the instillation of a drug into the chest cavity with the goal of sealing the lung layers together and decrease the chances of a recurrent pleural effusion.
+In both cases, the fluid is first drained.
 Then, a chemical is inserted into the pleural space.
 The chemical causes irritation and inflammation of the two layers of the pleura, causing the space to seal shut.
 The drug doxycycline or simple talc may be used to produce inflammation.

 The chemical is inserted into the pleural space through a tube, which is then clamped so the material cannot drain back out.
 The patient then shifts position approximately every 30 minutes to ensure the substance moves around enough to seal the entire pleural space.
-This process takes several hours, but is not painful or uncomfortable.
-Most patients are given painkillers, enabling them to better tolerate the procedure.
+This process can take several hours.
+Although generally well tolerated, pain medication can be used if patients experience discomfort.

 Mesothelioma Candidates for Pleurodesis